cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 If none of the authenticators can successfully authenticate the request - the request does not reach its endpoint and the client receives an "Unauthorized User" error.

-A valid authentication provider implementation can be any Python class that inherits from [abstract_authentication_provider.py](https://github.com/cloudify-cosmo/flask-securest/blob/master/flask_securest/ authentication_providers/abstract_authentication_provider.py) and implements an `authenticate` method.

 ## Token Generator
 We mentioned Token as an authentication method.
 But in order to send a token with each request, the user must first